Muscle Of The Month: Transverse Abdominus (TVA)

 These include:

-• Plank, side plank, push up to plank row, plank with medicine ball knee tuck
+• Plank, side plank, push up to plank row, plank with medicine ball, knee tuck

 • Bicycle kicks, flutter kicks, bicycle crunch, vertical leg crunch